 This is more of a hike than a cave.
 Located in Logan Canyon, most of the cave is standing in the open (you have to see it for it to make sense).
 You won’t need light, just a little stamina to make the hike.

-This one is a lot like Patsy’s Mine.
-It is manmade and goes directly back into the mountain for about 50 yards.
+This cave is manmade and goes directly back into the mountain for about 50 yards.
 Make sure you take plenty of light, and you do have to duck to nearly crawling to get into the opening, but it is located in a picnic area so the walk is very easy to the entrance.

 Mammoth Cave is an adventurous cave to visit.
 It’s located between Cedar City and Bryce Canyon.
 It’s a lava tube with a few different entrances.
 Take your own light and be prepared for some crawling.
 Make sure to visit Bower Cave too, which is near Mammoth Cave.